Can I change the time or date for our spring census?

 It isn't possible for school staff to change the date chosen for the Classes and Pupil Reconciliation sections of your census.

-If the census date is not reflective of a typical Thursday at your school, for example, if you had a teacher training day or unforeseen closure on the census date, please contact the Arbor Support Team if supported by Arbor, or your Support Partner if not supported by Arbor for advice.
+If the census date is not reflective of a typical Thursday at your school, for example, if you had a teacher training day or unforeseen closure on the census date, you would just need to fill in the data as if a normal school day had occurred.

 Was this article helpful?